 Comparing the topside

 The smoother handle of the powder coated kettlebell on the left side should result in fewer blisters or callouses for kettlebell newcomers.
 As someone who uses kettlebell gloves, I’ve noticed a difference between the two kettlebells even with hand protection.

 The glossy seam you see running across the handle of the basic kettlebell isn’t visible in the Kettlebell Kings kettlebell due to its finish.
 This might slightly affect grip and the performance of such exercises like the clean or snatch.
 It’s something I wouldn’t have noticed or paid attention to before getting my new kettlebell.

 Powder Coated Kettlebell is an Investment Worth Your Money

 From my own experience, using such a high-quality product like this powder coated kettlebell fills me with pride.
 I realize a lot of people could care less about what it looks like.
 Of course, it needs to function better and stand the test of time.
 Due to its smooth finish, this kettlebell tackles both those issues.

 If you’re serious about kettlebells and want to work out with different sizes, you’ll want a way to distinguish them from one another quickly.
-Some kettlebells have a vinyl coating which is color-coded.
+Some kettlebells have a vinyl coating that is color-coded.
 This might be good in the beginning but could potentially crack.
 The color-banding system used by kettlebell kings isn’t unique but does make switching easy.

 For those of you who like to showcase workouts on Instagram, Pinterest, and other social media sites, Kettlebell Kings is very active with their customer base.
-This means that when you share these workouts, Kettlebell Kings will most likely tag or even repost it.
-It’s a great way for further exposure of yourself or brand.
+This means that when you share these workouts, Kettlebell Kings will most likely tag or even repost them.
+It’s a great way for further exposure of yourself or your brand.